danoctavian/bluntly/README.md

 # bluntly

-talk to whoever safely with no bullshit
+talk to whoever, wherever safely with no bullshit

+Bluntly allows you to setup a secure connection to a peer only by knowing its public key (and it knowing yours).

-No servers, no motherfucking NAT getting in the way.
+No servers needed, no NAT getting in the way.
 It's a POC (proof-of-concept) so don't start talking with snowden with this shit.

 ![alt text](https://github.com/danoctavian/bluntly/blob/master/docs/chat-diagram.png "fuuak")